 Jordan is a country famous for its huge rock valleys, canyons and desert landscapes.
 If you are looking for sandboarding thrills, you will be able to enjoy some rides on the soft sand in the incredible Wadi Rum Protected Area near Aqaba, about a four hour drive south from the capital Amman.

-There are many ways to enjoy the attractions of Rum, including jeep, camel and hiking tours and you can stay overnight in a Bedouin tent and gaze at the amazing panoply of stars in the desert free of light polution.
+There are many ways to enjoy the attractions of Rum, including sandboarding, jeep safari, camel riding and hiking tours and you can stay overnight in a Bedouin tent and gaze at the amazing panoply of stars in the desert free of light polution.

 To safeguard its unique desert landscape, Wadi Rum was declared a protected area in1998 and an intensive conservation programme is now underway.
 Source: wadirum.jo

 We receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.
 Activities covered may change based on your destination and country of residence.

 Your n°1 source of information on the world of sandsports and desert adventure travel.
 Our articles are the result of extensive research, personal experience, and knowledge-sharing within the global sandboarding community.